 (b) The economic, operational and risk implications of the proposed System Test.

-(c) The possibility of combining the proposed System Test with any other tests and with Plant and/or Apparatus outages which arise pursuant to the Operational Planning requirements of the DNO, NGESO and Users.
+(c) The possibility of combining the proposed System Test with any other tests and with Plant and/or Apparatus outages which arise pursuant to the Operational Planning requirements of the DNO, the ISOP and Users.

 (d) The implications of the proposed System Test on plant which comprise or contain BM Units which are active (ie submitting bid-offer data) in the Balancing Mechanism insofar as it is able to do so.